The Swallow

 Author

 CHARIS COTTER went to camp for ten years and never wanted to go home at the end of summer.
 Growing up beside a graveyard, she became well acquainted with ghosts and has been living with them ever since.
 Charis studied English in university and went to drama school in London, England.
-She is the multi-award-winning author of several novels and picture books, including The Swallow, The Ghost Road, The Dollhouse, and Screech!
+She is the multi-award-winning author of several novels and picture books, including The Mystery of the Haunted Dance Hall, The Swallow, The Ghost Road, The Dollhouse, and Screech!
 Ghost Stories from Old Newfoundland.
 Charis has worked extensively in schools and libraries from coast to coast, using drama and storytelling to bring her books to life.
 Her performances of Newfoundland ghost stories have thrilled audiences of all ages, from Florida to Vancouver Island.
 She lives at the end of a road beside the ocean, in one of the most haunted parts of Newfoundland, Canada.
 View titles by Charis Cotter